minus1over12/QuadWars/README.md

    borders, and enables PvP and hardcore.
 Teams can attack enter each other's quadrants and attack their bases and players.
 The game ends when only one team is left.

+# Features

+## Separate Team World Borders

+Each team gets their own world border during the prep phase.
+This keeps teams from interfering with each other: flying machines won't travel across, cannons can't remotely kill players, and attempting to stray outside the world border will result in damage that increases as you get further out.

+## Self-Service Team Selection

+Don't want to spend time assigning players to teams?
+Players can join a team themselves using the `/jointeam` command.
+The option to have teams assigned by an op is available too by denying a permission.

+## Goal Flexibility

+By default, the plugin config will assume that for your battle you will want to do a last team standing game and switch on hardcore, but it's not required.
+If you want to do capture the flag or another style of event that doesn't need hardcore, you can turn it off.

 # Things players should know

 * Players can send messages to just their team using Vanilla's `/teammsg` (aliased to `/tm`)